 Radio Amateur Technology Society in Finland – RATS / OH2NXX

 Radio Amateur Technology Society in Finland (RATS) was established 1987 to advance technical aspects of amateur radio.
 The main goal of the society is to introduce new innovative technology in amateur radio.
-The society co-operates with other amateur organisations and is a member of the Finnish Radio Amateur Society, SRAL.
+The society co-operates with other amateur organisations and is a member of the Finnish Radio Amateur League, SRAL.

 Experimenters in new technology often need hard to find components.
 The society has managed several construction projects with component acquisition support.
 There is document support service for commercial radio equipment, which can be modified for amateur use.